For the prior version of this document, click here

 Third party Intellectual Property Rights will remain the property of such third party.

-To the extent permitted by applicable law, each party is prohibited, during and for a period of 18 months after the expiration or termination of this Agreement, from soliciting or endeavouring to entice away from the other party any employee of the other party engaged by that other party at any time for Services under a Statement of Work, without the prior written consent of the other party.
-In the event of a breach of this section by either party, the parties agree, that the soliciting party shall pay the non-soliciting party a sum equal to twenty-five percent (25%) of such employee’s first year salary, including guaranteed bonuses.
+To the extent permitted by applicable law, each party is prohibited, during and for a period of 18 months after the expiration or termination of this Agreement, from soliciting or endeavoring to entice away from the other party any employee or contractor of the other party engaged by that other party at any time for Services under a Statement of Work, without the prior written consent of the other party.
+In the event of a breach of this section by either party, the parties agree that the soliciting party shall pay the non-soliciting party a sum equal to twenty-five percent (25%) of such employee’s first year salary, including guaranteed bonuses, or in the case of a Contractor a sum equal to US$50,000.

 THE SERVICES AND DELIVERABLES ARE PROVIDED “AS IS” AND WITH ALL FAULTS.
 IN PARTICULAR, SERVICEROCKET DOES NOT REPRESENT OR WARRANT THAT THE SERVICES OR DELIVERABLES WILL MEET CLIENT’S REQUIREMENTS OR WILL BE UNINTERRUPTED, TIMELY, SECURE OR ERROR-FREE.
 TO THE MAXIMUM EXTENT PERMITTED BY LAW, SERVICEROCKET DISCLAIMS ANY AND ALL WARRANTIES OR CONDITIONS OF ANY KIND, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OR CONDITIONS OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 IF AND TO THE EXTENT ANY WARRANTIES OR CONDITIONS CANNOT BE EXCLUDED, RESTRICTED OR MODIFIED, SERVICEROCKET’S SOLE AND EXCLUSIVE LIABILITY AND CLIENT’S SOLE AND EXCLUSIVE REMEDY IN RESPECT OF ANY CLAIM UNDER SUCH WARRANTY OR CONDITION SHALL BE, AT THE OPTION OF SERVICEROCKET, SUPPLYING THE SERVICES AGAIN OR REFUNDING TO CLIENT ALL AMOUNTS PAID BY THE CLIENT FOR THE AFFECTED SERVICE OR DELIVERABLE.